InboraStudio/unity-game-Optimizers/README.md

 ⚙Supported Unity versions: 2018.4.36 or higher

+# ⭐ MAIN FEATURES ⭐

+• Capability to boost game performance drastically

+• Change quality of any component when it's details are not needed

+• Just add optimizer to your object, set it up and see how it works

+• There is no baking or any other complicating operations

+• Various example scenes showcasing different features

+• Supporting unity versions from 5.6.0 to newest 2020

+• Use distance from camera, visibility on screen, behind wall detection and others

+• Clean and responsive editor window with built-in-like gizmos in scene view

+• Optimize Particle Systems, Multiple Terrains, Lights, Renderers, NavMeshAgents and more!

+• Progressive adaptation of system to game performance

+• Transitioning support between LOD Settings levels

+• Automatic operations to save your time

+• Templates for easy implementation of custom components to be optimized

+• Save presets for LOD levels in asset files to share settings

+• Upcoming new features!

+• Full source code included

 # About:
 Do it on anything inside scenes of your project!
 Give your game more FPS and be able to arrange more details.